The short version: good, old-fashioned querying.

 I’ll admit, I got discouraged pretty quickly with that book, stopping after about 20-ish queries.
 It’s a rough ride.
 I took a breather, analyzed the market and that particular story, and decided it would be a better fit for indie publication rather than traditional.
 I spent a year on that process, and Cambiare was released in September of 2019.

-Then I wrote another book.
+Then I wrote another book, one I called “Project Autumn” for it’s fall theme.
 And from the get-go, I just knew this one was special.
 When it was all revised and beta-read and polished up, I wondered if this one would be a better fit for traditional publication.
 I decided to give querying another shot, to try for a career as a hybrid author.

 So, back into the trenches!
 I refreshed my query studies, wrote a letter I thought was solid, workshopped it with critique partners, let it rest a bit, and then revised it again.